timothyyu/gdax-orderbook-ml/README.md

 **9_data_pipeline_development.ipynb**:

 - Development of data pipelines and optimization of data from MongoDB instance to ML model pretraining
+- Removal of deprecated packages + base package version upgrade (i.e. Pandas)
 - Development groundwork for automation pipeline for automated hourly data scrape, cycling, and training for model through segregated instance or live online-based model

-- Removal of deprecated packages + base package version upgrade (i.e. Pandas)

-  ​

 **8_program_structure_improvement.ipynb**:
 - Even further refinement to program structure
     - Function scope and structure & function creation for common operations
-    - Parsing of raw data into 4 seperate l2 update (4 consecutive 15 minute l2update segements)
+    - Parsing of raw data into 4 separate l2 update (4 consecutive 15 minute l2update segments)
 - Machine learning model refinement & training + model structure updates
-- Refinement of data storage format/file type
+- ~~Refinement of data storage format/file type~~
-    - Researching/testing implementations to move away from .csv due to file I/O limitations:
+    - ~~Researching/testing implementations to move away from .csv due to file I/O limitations:~~
-        - Research into Pickle/h5py/msgpack/feather to saving dataframe contents to disk is underway
+        - ~~Research into Pickle/h5py/msgpack/feather to saving dataframe contents to disk is underway~~
 - *Currently broken*:
-    - API calls from the gdax-python API for candlestick data for the first timestamp of each l2update_15min file (1 hour of l2 updates split into four 15-minute increments) currently not working
+    - API calls from the gdax-python API for candlestick data for the first timestamp of each l2update_15min file (1 hour of l2 updates split into four 15-minute increments) currently not working; see pull requests
     - Implementation of historical candlestick/OHLC data from 'gdax-ohlc-import' work in progress
-    - HDF5 format for data storage would be ideal over msgpack format, except for how HDF5 handles object references for I/O operations
+    - ~~HDF5 format for data storage would be ideal over msgpack format, except for how HDF5 handles object references for I/O operations~~

 **6_raw_dataset_update.ipynb**:
 - Notebook file used to scrape/update raw_data for  both MongoDB and csv format, 1 hour of websocket data from GDAX)
-    - L2 Snapshot + L2 Updates without overhead of Match data response (does not have Match data; test data  which does have Match data and adds I/O overhead)
+    - L2 Snapshot + L2 Updates without overhead of Match data response (does not have Match data; test data has Match data and adds significant I/O overhead)

 ### Folder/Repository Structure:

-- ***'gdax-python' and 'gdax-ohlc-import' are repositories imported as Git Submodules***
+- ***'gdax-python' and 'gdax-ohlc-import' are repositories imported as Git Submodules:***
     - After cloning the main project repository, the following command is required to ensure that the submodule repository contents are pulled/present: `git submodule update --init --recursive`
+    - .gitmodules file is file for submodule parameters
 - 'model_saved' folder:
-    - Contains .json and .h5 files for Tensorflow/Keras models (trained model and model weight export/import)
+    - Contains .json and .h5 files for current and previous Tensorflow/Keras models (trained model and model weight export/import)
 - 'documentation' folder:
     - **'rds_ml_yu_01b_revised.pptx' is a powerpoint presentation summarizing the key technical components, scope, limitations, of this project.**
     - 'design_mockup' folder: